HOUSEHOLD HAZARDOUS WASTE & Great American Cleanup

 FURNITURE AND APPLIANCES (Available to city residents only)

-Residents may arrange for furniture and appliances to be collected curbside by calling the Solid Waste Division at 423-975-2792.
+Residents may arrange for furniture and appliances to be collected curbside by calling the Street Division at 423-975-2700.
 There is no additional charge for this service, but residents must call to have the items placed on the pick-up schedule.
 When placing a freezer or refrigerator at the street for collection, it is recommended that the appliance be placed on its lid or door.

 The City of Johnson City does not collect tires due to state law prohibiting the disposal of tires in sanitary landfills.
 By law, the county is responsible for the disposal or recycling of all tires from its jurisdiction.
 Tires are therefore accepted at Washington County Tire Center, 190 Lancaster Road, Kingsport, TN 37663.
 Visit the Washington County Tire Center for more information.